End Of Season Snow Plow Maintenance

 Register your plow –

-Maybe you planned to register your plow and it got all busy and you forgot, hey it happens, but no is the time to register your plow.
-You usually get several benefits from registering your plow for example registering your Meyer plow will extend your warranty from the standard 3 years to 5 years.
+Maybe you planned to register your plow, it got all busy, and you forgot, hey, it happens, but now is the time to register your plow.
+You usually get several benefits from registering your plow, for example registering your Meyer plow will extend your warranty from the standard 3 years to 5 years.